The 10 Best Mercedes Benz Models of the 1960s

 7. 1962 Mercedes-Benz 190

-An ideal piece of motoring history, the 1962 Mercedes-Benz 190 leans more to the vintage than the classic.
+An ideal piece of motoring history, the 1962 Mercedes-Benz 190 leans more to the vintage than other classic cars.
 It gets its vintage look from its elongated and bent bonnet, but it still retains its classical Mercedes-Benz looks.
-In spite of its small size, this car’s engine is powerful as it propels it to about 135 km/h and gives a power output of 60bp.
+In spite of its small size, this car’s powerful engine is able to propel it to about 135 km/h and gives a power output of 60bp.
 The interior is simple but comfortable.

 6. 1966 Mercedes-Benz 250SE Coup